urbit/docs/tutorials/ship-troubleshooting.md

 ## Connectivity Issues {#connectivity-issues}

-### I can `|hi` my sponsor star, but I cannot get syncs from it or discover peers

-This means you have one-way connectivity with your star, with your star being unable to send your messages; many connectivity problems are derived from this.
-Run `|nuke ~star`, where `~star` is your sponsor star in the Dojo.
-Then run `|nuke ~star` again.
-This can solve various communication problems.
-You can find your sponsor by running `(sein:title our now our)`.

 ### I can't communicate with anyone

 You may have booted a ship with your keyfile twice in the same era.
 To fix this, you must perform a [personal breach](#personal-breach).